Jafrin-khan/Practice/139-word-break/NOTES.md

 string left = s.substr(0, i); // check for each substring of s if(find(d.begin(), d.end(), left) != d.end() && wordBreak(s.substr(i), d))
-{ // if that left exists in d, than check for remaining part of s via recursion return m[s] = true; // if both part return true , store it in map and return true }
+{ // if that left exists in d, than check for remaining part of s via recursion return m[left] = true; // if both part return true , store it in map and return true }
 }
 return m[s] = false; // else just store false for that s in map and return false